-Bulgaria corporate bank account
+Bulgaria corporate bank account in 2021

 Healy Consultants assists Clients with opening corporate bank accounts in Bulgaria.
 Our expert banking team will prepare all of the required documentation on our Client’s behalf and submit the documents to the Client’s preferred bank.
 We will also attend the bank interview on your behalf and may assist you with applying to the full range of corporate banking services available in Bulgaria.
 Please read below for further information regarding Bulgaria banking system and our corporate banking services in this country.